 6. Replace Detector Batteries

-To protect your tenants from carbon monoxide, change your property’s detector batteries.
+To protect your tenants from carbon monoxide, change the batteries in your property’s detector.
 Ensure each device is working and test them before you finish.
 This responsibility is one of the most critical parts of autumn property management.

-You should also consider replacing your current system with something more modern.
+You should also consider replacing your current system with a more modern one.
 Traditional carbon monoxide detectors only alert people who can hear the alarm, while a smart version can remotely send updates to your phone.
 You’ll have a better time managing them with that level of connectivity.

 7. Clean and Cover Gutters